 Don’t want to deal with the crowds of Daytona Beach?
 Head slightly north to Ormond Beach.
 Although Ormond Beach lacks the activity options of Daytona, you’ll definitely find time in this friendly and welcoming town to relax in the sun without being disturbed.

-Ormond Beach is only an hour away from Orlando, so can visit the small beach town from the big city without a fuss.
-Rent a paddleboard to test your balance or rent jet skis for the entire family for a little fun on the water.
+Home to some of the best Florida East Coast beaches, Ormond Beach is only an hour away from Orlando; you can visit the small, welcoming beach town from the big city without a fuss.
+Rent a paddleboard to test your balance, or rent jet skis for the entire family for a little fun on the water.

-If you’ve built up an appetite, take a stroll along Granada Boulevard.
+Built up an appetite?
+Take a stroll along Granada Boulevard.
 It’s the perfect place to grab a simple meal or snacks in Ormond Beach.